pioardi/chaos-typhoon/README.md

 - Specify a draft infrastructure that was affected by the failure ( with a Diagram, plantuml should be the best option )
 - Clearly describe the failure scenario
 - Clearly describe how to handle the failure scenario to minimize/avoid impact on the system
-- Implement the solution to handle the failure and automate the deployment ( code/deployment can also not include all the architecture components, if there is any component not relevant to the chaos experiment )
+- Implement the solution to handle the failure and automate the deployment ( code/deployment can also not include all the architecture components, if there is any component not relevant to the chaos experiment ).
+  The scenario can also be just documented without any implementation, please share it even if it is just design that' s fine.
 - Design and automate a chaos experiment to test the solution ( with chaostoolkit or others if needed )